Powered by HomeInsurance.com (NPN: 8781838)

 Universal life insurance

-You have the option between a level death benefit, which remains constant, or an increasing death benefit that grows as your cash value increases — though this typically requires higher premiums.
+With universal life insurance, you have the option between a level death benefit, which remains constant, or an increasing death benefit that grows as your cash value increases — though this typically requires higher premiums.
 Universal life also allows you to pay premiums more flexibly after the first year, as long as your policy’s cash value covers the necessary insurance costs.
 This makes it ideal for those with unpredictable incomes or financial obligations.

-The cash value in a universal life policy grows based on an interest rate set by the insurer.
-This interest rate can fluctuate over the years, but there is a guaranteed minimum rate.
-Policyholders can access the cash value through loans or withdrawals.
+Policyholders of universal life can access the cash value through loans or withdrawals.
 Loans don’t reduce the death benefit as long as they’re repaid, but any outstanding loans will.
-Withdrawals, however, permanently reduce the death benefit and may have tax implications.
+Direct withdrawals, while convenient, permanently reduce the death benefit and may have tax implications.

 Pros and cons of universal life